hello-pangea/dnd/docs/api/droppable.md

 ## Recommended `<Droppable />` performance optimisation

-> 📺 This optimisation is covered in a [free lesson of our getting started course](https://egghead.io/lessons/react-optimize-performance-in-react-forked-dnd-with-shouldcomponentupdate-and-purecomponent)
+> 📺 This optimisation is covered in a [free lesson of our getting started course](https://egghead.io/lessons/react-optimize-performance-in-react-beautiful-dnd-with-shouldcomponentupdate-and-purecomponent) (This is using [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd))

 When a user drags over, or stops dragging over, a `<Droppable />` we re-render the `<Droppable />` with an updated `DroppableStateSnapshot > isDraggingOver` value.
 This is useful for styling the `<Droppable />`.
 However, by default this will cause a render of all of the children of the `<Droppable />` - which might be 100's of `<Draggable />`s!
 This can result in a noticeable frame rate drop.
 To avoid this problem we recommend that you create a component that is the child of a `<Droppable />` whose responsibility it is to avoid rendering children if it is not required.